basm92/basm92/README.md

 ..please feel free to contact me!
 I would love to work on research or data science-related projects, but I (think I) am interested in many things!

-- 🔭 I’m currently working on several economic history related projects.
+## 🔭 I’m currently working on..

+Several economic history-related projects!
 Feel free to take a look at [my website](http://bas-m.netlify.app) if you want to know more.

 ## 🌱 I’m currently learning..